Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 Frequently Asked Questions

-How often should periodontal charting be carried out?
+How often should gum pocket depths be measured?

-Can I check my own gum pocket depth at home?
+Can I measure my own gum pocket depths at home?

 Conclusion